 What Is a Latte?
 (Overview + How They Are Made)

-In Italian, latte means "milk," which is essentially what the drink is: steamed milk and coffee with a bit of foam on top.
+In Italian, the word latte means "milk," which is essentially what the drink is: steamed milk and coffee with a bit of foam on top.
 Usually, it’s made with either a single or double shot of espresso, which comprises the first 1/3 of the drink.

-The next 2/3 is steamed milk, with around a centimeter of frothed milk.
+The next 2/3 is steamed milk, with around a centimeter of frothed up hot milk.
 Texture (and obviously flavor) is also a priority here.
 Lattes are commonly served in all sizes, as it’s not as strong as cappuccinos in flavor.